 - New freelancers may find it difficult to get their first clients.

 Freelancer.com – Can be a great fit for anyone

 Freelancer is another great Upwork alternative that you must try.
-This was the first freelancing platform I have used and to be frank, I started freelancing on freelancer.
+This was the first freelancing platform I used and to be frank, I started freelancing on freelancer.
 It has over 41 million freelancers on the platform with a huge variety of jobs posted daily.

-It works pretty much similar to the Upwork concept where businesses and agencies post jobs and freelancers bid on them.
+It works pretty much similarly to the Upwork concept where businesses and agencies post jobs and freelancers bid on them.
 Moreover, with Freelancer, employees can find and contact the freelancer without posting the jobs with the help of the marketplace.